bkrahmer/ja-micro/README.md

 * Guice dependency injection for ease of implementation and testing scenarios.
 * Components to create service integration (contract) testing scenarios.
 * Create services that are part of an event-driven architecture
+* Easily configured listening ports and thread pool configuration
+* For services with code-generated interfaces, such as OpenAPI or protobuf, a client library is automatically generated, easily enabling other services to utilize the Ja-micro services.

 ## Details